DanB91/dcpu/cpu/hw/hmu1440/README.md

 This package implements the 1.44 MB 3.5" Harold Media Unit.
 This is a floppy that can be plugged into the HMD2043 drive.

+It is backed by a memory mapped file, so we can have its data persisted across different sessions.

+### Dependencies

+	go get launchpad.net/gommap

 ### Usage

     go get github.com/jteeuwen/dcpu/hw/hmu1440